Jewish5782/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Learn about arithmetic operators, relational operators,  logical operators (or sometimes called, boolean operators), comments, declaring variables and loops in **C language**
+Learn about arithmetic operators, relational operators,  logical operators (or sometimes called, boolean operators), comments, declaring variables and loops, ASCII character set, purpose of the gcc flags -m32 and -m64 in **C language**